 Suffice it to say we haven’t escaped that.

 The membership was a little thing, but represented so much.
 When I received email confirmation for the account, my first thought, bizarrely, was, “His mercy endures forever.”
 I’d renewed this for myself, but in his name, in a way…

 After all, it was my grandfather who taught me to drive, in a tiny Chevrolet he stored for a man who lived in another state.
 I practiced for hours, circling cones he picked up somewhere and placed around the bowling alley parking lot across from the shop.
-He also taught me to play tennis, to fish, and to drive a boat.
-The very first time I saw a cruise ship was from what I realized then was his tiny boat… one which had seemed so large to me just the moment before.
+He also taught me to play tennis, to fish, to drive a boat.
+The very first time I saw a cruise ship was from his boat… one which seemed so large to me just a moment before.

-I’m thankful I got the chance to express my appreciation to him directly many times, but I’m thankful for the other, difficult things, too.
+I’m thankful I got the chance to express my appreciation to him directly many times, but I’m thankful for other, difficult things, too.
 He could mostly handle having honest conversations about things we clashed about, because if a discussion became too heated, we’d both stop rather than risk deeply hurting (or god-forbid losing) the other.

 Not everyone can do that.
 My mother and I could not.

 As to why I have avoided changing cars like the plague, aside from it being better for the environment not to constantly upgrade… It is a feeling that just has so much baggage for me: fear of being fed bad advice, vulnerability at the mercy of others to follow through at their end in a trustworthy way.

 Who will make sure it will all be okay?